Three Options: Online, On Campus, or a Combination

 *Transcripts received become the property of Duquesne University School of Education

 When can I apply?

-Applications for admission to the Master of Science in Educational Studies Program can be submitted anytime.
+Applications for admission to the M.S.Ed. in Educational Studies Program can be submitted anytime.
 Admission to the program is based on qualifications of the candidate and on availability of space.

 A Balance of Electives and Required Courses

 The program's 30 graduate credits are organized into two specific categories-Electives and Required Courses.
 This structure affords exceptional flexibility for students in the program to create a distinctive program of study to match a variety of individual needs and professional goals.

 Candidates in the M.S.Ed. in Educational Studies can choose 18 additional credits from any Department in the Graduate School of Education or any other master level course at Duquesne University for which they qualify.
 Candidates can select courses to deepen or expand content knowledge and technical skill.